 As a squadron commander, my direct boss was the group commander.
 Colonel Stanley Wozniak was just a year older than me, but he was what we called a "fast burner."
 He married the daughter of a retired 4-Star and made every promotion in minimum time: 3 years early to major, lieutenant colonel, and colonel.
 He started his career flying a C-130 and was almost immediately pulled into a promotable staff job.
 He got his squadron commander tour in trainers and found himself in charge of a group of VIP airlift aircraft, aeromedical aircraft, and combat airlift aircraft.
 Of those, he was only familiar with the C-130s.
 He was an immediately likable officer who seem to have a knack for saying the right things and the right times, no matter the situation.
 After our first meeting I thought he was as perfect a group commander as I had ever met.

-"What worries you the most, Eddie?" he asked.
+"What worries you the most, James?" he asked.
 "What is it that is going to get us into the most hot water?"
 It was the perfect question.
 It was a variation of my chief of safety question for all my safety officers back at Andrews: "What will cause the next accident?"

 "We have two general officers flying our Learjets who have never been trained," I said.
 "Under old Military Airlift Command rules, they couldn't touch the airplane unless they had received a minimum of one week simulator training.
 These two general have no training whatsoever."

 "That's a tough one," he said.
 "But that was done before you or I showed up here, so I think we are kind of stuck.
 Not much we can do, don't you think?"